mwhannan74/MatPlotOpenCV/README.md

 * Vector output (SVG/PDF) and subplots are not yet implemented.
 * Threadsafe as long as each thread owns its own `Figure`.

+---

+## License

+This project is licensed under the [BSD 3-Clause License](./LICENSE).
+You are free to use, modify, and redistribute the code with proper attribution.
+See the LICENSE file for full details.